Title: Last Night In Montreal

 Emily St. John Mandel was born on the west coast of British Columbia, Canada, in 1979.
 She studied dance at The School of Toronto Dance Theatre and lived briefly in Montreal before relocating to New York.
 She lives in Brooklyn.

-I received a complimentary copies of Last Night In Montreal and The Singer’s Gun by Emily St. John Mandel from Unbridled Books.
+I received a complimentary copy of Last Night In Montreal by Emily St. John Mandel from Unbridled Books.
 Receiving a free copy in no way reflected my review of the aforementioned novels.